ztenretep/tron_tools/README.md

 # Introduction

 <p align="justify">In order to understand how access to the TRON blockchain is possible, I wrote scripts in BASH and Python so far.
 Unlike in other cryptocurrencies, the operation of a local TRON node is not necessary.
 This is a great advantage if you want to interact with the TRON blockchain.
 </p>

+<p align="justify">TRON is a fork of the crypto currency Ethereum.
+As a result of this, programming methods, which were developed for Ethereum are used by TRON in variations.
+This is important for understanding how to program methods for TRON.</p>

 # State of the Art